A Diagrammatic Representation of Biogeochemical Cycles

-Biogeochemical cycles in the movement of nutrients and other elements between living and non-living beings.
+Biogeochemical cycles mainly refers to the movement of nutrients and other elements between living and non-living beings.
 Carbon and Nitrogen in the environment just keep moving around living and non-living beings.
 The matter on Earth is conserved and is either Biotic or Abiotic.
 The biotic part is called the Biosphere and the nutrients we need for living is –

 - Phosphorus and